AboutCodingBE/validation-excercise/README.md

 * The application checks for every sensor if the firmware version is compatible with the latest configuration.
 The firmware version always looks has the following structure: FW:DD-MM-YYYY#XX.
 So it is basically the letters FW, a colon, then the date of the firmware starting with day, then month, then year.
 There is '#'in between and then follows a number of 2 digits.
-Because the firmware can get many updates over a day.
+This is because the firmware can get many updates over a day.
 The firmware is compatible starting from version FW:23-09-2022:03.